RicoSuter/DNT/README.md

 ### switch-to-packages

-After implementing and testing, switch back to NuGet references:
+After implementing and testing, switch back to NuGet references and update to the latest version:

 ```
 dnt switch-to-packages njs-switch.dnt
+dnt update-packages NJsonSchema*
 ```

 ## Solution Commands